KietDinh/Alexa-Shopping-Cart/README.md

 Step 4: On the Code page you should see three files "index.js", "package.json", and "util.js".
 Replace each of those with the code in this        repository and then click deploy.

 Step 5: Once it finishes deploying you should be ready to test.
 Click "Test" at the top.
 Now make sure that                                       "Skill testing is enabled in : " Development.
 Then where it says type or click type start shopping cart.
 Now you can try adding or          removing stuff from the cart.

+Repository is made public because a private repository can only have 3 contributors.